 - help to guide and assess the professional behaviour of members if their practice is called into question

-Although the standards of practice should be considered in their entirety, there are many interpretations in them that are especially relevant to private practice.
-The Code of Ethics and Standards of Practice Handbook, 2nd Edition, 2008 is organized into 8 Principles which cover:
+Although the Standards of Practice should be considered in their entirety, there are many interpretations in them that are especially relevant to private practice.
+The Code of Ethics and Standards of Practice Handbook is organized into 8 Principles which cover:

 I. Relationship with Clients